hye-rin-an/TE_NAHR/README.md

-These scripts were used to generate results in a paper published in MBE.
+These scripts were used to generate results in a paper published in PNAS.

 Input files: Chromosome sized genome assemblies downloaded from NCBI